GKalliatakis/MatDeepRep/README.md

 ### Overview

 ----------
-MatDeepRep is a Matlab implementation, built on top of Caffe framework, capable of learning deep representations for image classification using the [BVLC caffe matlab interface (matcaffe)](http://caffe.berkeleyvision.org/tutorial/interfaces.html) & various pretrained .caffemodel binaries.
+MatDeepRep is a Matlab plugin , built on top of Caffe framework, capable of learning deep representations for image classification using the [BVLC caffe matlab interface (matcaffe)](http://caffe.berkeleyvision.org/tutorial/interfaces.html) & various pretrained .caffemodel binaries.

 ### Paper and Licencing